CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 ### Before your event: planning phase 📋

-- **Define Your Focus:** Choose a theme that will attract engaged participants (civic engagement, education innovation, community development, local government reform)
+- **Define Your Focus**: Choose a theme that will attract engaged participants (civic engagement, education innovation, community development, local government reform)
-- **Secure Your Venue:** Find a location with flexible spaces and moveable furniture (see venue selection guide below)
+- **Secure Your Venue**: Find a location with flexible spaces and moveable furniture (see venue selection guide below)
-- **Build Your Community:** Spread the word through local networks, community organizations, and social media, clearly explaining the unconference format
+- **Build Your Community**: Spread the word through local networks, community organizations, and social media, clearly explaining the unconference format
-- **Establish Safety Guidelines:** Create and share a Code of Conduct that ensures all participants feel welcome and safe
+- **Establish Safety Guidelines**: Create and share a Code of Conduct that ensures all participants feel welcome and safe
-- **Gather Essential Supplies:** Stock up on sticky notes, markers, masking tape, flip chart paper, name tags, and basic refreshments
+- **Gather Essential Supplies**: Stock up on sticky notes, markers, masking tape, flip chart paper, name tags, and basic refreshments

+**Pro tip: Encourage pre-event connection by creating opportunities for potential attendees to connect on social media and start discussing potential session topics.
+This helps people arrive with ideas already formed and can spark creative collaboration before the event even begins.**

 ### During your event: facilitation 🎪

-- **Welcome and Orientation:** Explain the unconference format and review community guidelines with all participants
+- **Welcome and Orientation**: Explain the unconference format and review community guidelines with all participants
-- **Collaborative Agenda Building:** Facilitate the process of topic suggestion and schedule creation
+- **Collaborative Agenda Building**: Facilitate the process of topic suggestion and schedule creation
-- **Maintain Open Atmosphere:** Keep the environment welcoming and encourage participation from quieter voices
+- **Maintain Open Atmosphere**: Keep the environment welcoming and encourage participation from quieter voices
-- **Support Session Leaders:** Help discussions get started and provide gentle guidance when needed
+- **Support Session Leaders**: Help discussions get started and provide gentle guidance when needed
-- **Document the Experience:** Take photos (with permission) and notes to share with the community afterward
+- **Document the Experience**: Take photos (with permission) and notes to share with the community afterward

+**Key facilitation insight: Help newcomers feel comfortable by pairing them with experienced participants or organizers.
+Remember that everyone was new at some point, and reducing first-time anxiety leads to better participation.**

 ### After your event: follow-up 🌈

-- **Express Gratitude:** Thank participants, venue hosts, and any sponsors or supporters
+- **Express Gratitude**: Thank participants, venue hosts, and any sponsors or supporters
-- **Share Resources:** Distribute session notes, contact information, and relevant links from discussions
+- **Share Resources**: Distribute session notes, contact information, and relevant links from discussions
-- **Gather Feedback:** Ask participants what worked well and what could be improved for future events
+- **Gather Feedback**: Ask participants what worked well and what could be improved for future events
-- **Maintain Momentum:** Keep your community connected through follow-up meetings, online groups, or collaborative projects
+- **Maintain Momentum**: Keep your community connected through follow-up meetings, online groups, or collaborative projects

 ## Maximizing participant engagement and experience 🚀